-We also showed that using our method, given one realization of the GWB, such as the one we inhabit, we can robustly distinguish between a GWB with an imprint of the LSS and uniform distribution of SMBHBs at better than~$3\sigma$ with a next-generation PTA experiment such as SKA~\cite{Xin_2021}.
-This is achievable if sources with strain larger than~$h_{\rm res}\gtrsim 10^{-16}$ are resolved, which is feasible with the SKA~\cite{Xin_2021}.
-The LSS imprint can be detected at $1\sigma$, $2\sigma$, $3\sigma$, and $5\sigma$ significance levels for maximum angular resolutions of $\ell_{\max} = 20, 30, 42$, and $72$, respectively.
+We also showed that using our method, given one realization of the GWB, such as the one we inhabit, we can robustly distinguish between a GWB with an imprint of the LSS and uniform distribution of SMBHBs at more than~$3\sigma$ confidence with a next-generation PTA experiment such as SKAO~\cite{Xin_2021}.
+This is achievable if sources with strain larger than~$h_{\rm res}\gtrsim 10^{-16}$ are resolved, which is also feasible with the SKAO~\cite{Xin_2021}.
+The LSS imprint can be detected at~$1\sigma$, $2\sigma$, $3\sigma$, and~$5\sigma$ significance levels for maximum angular resolutions of $\ell_{\max} = 20, 30, 42$, and~$72$, respectively.
+These significance levels represent the potential sensitivity assuming that GWB characteristic strain maps can be reliably reconstructed up to these angular resolutions and that the dominant shot noise from the brightest individual SMBHBs is effectively removed.
+Actual sensitivities achievable by real PTA experiments will depend on the full characterization and mitigation of instrumental noise, pulsar timing irregularities, and map-making uncertainties, aspects which are subjects of ongoing research and planned for our future work.
 Furthermore, our work shows that an approach based only on the GWB auto-correlation does not allow to distinguish between SMBHB distribution models, while a cross-correlation analysis does.
-Recently,~\cite{grimm2024,allen2024sourceanisotropiespulsartiming} also found that the Poisson noise contribution from a finite number of SMBHBs has a much larger impact on deviations from Hellings and Downs correlations~\cite{HD83} -- used to detect an isotropic GWB -- than anisotropies from the LSS.
+Recently,~\cite{grimm2024, allen2024sourceanisotropiespulsartiming} also found that the Poisson noise contribution from a finite number of SMBHBs has a much larger impact on deviations from Hellings and Downs correlations~\cite{HD83} -- used to detect an isotropic GWB -- than anisotropies from the LSS.